-B. Riley Wealth Management, Inc. is a Memphis, Tennessee-based financial advisor firm with nearly $2.2 billion in assets under management (AUM).
-The firm employs a large team of 208 financial advisors that work in a variety of locations around the U.S. The firm provides financial planning, consulting and asset management services to its client base, which is comprised primarily of individuals.
+B. Riley Wealth Management, Inc. is a Memphis, Tennessee-based financial advisor firm with billions in client assets under management (AUM).
+The firm employs a large team of financial advisors who work in a variety of locations around the U.S. The firm provides financial planning, consulting and asset management services to its client base, which is comprised primarily of individuals.

 B. Riley Wealth Management Background

 B. Riley Wealth Management was founded in 1996 as Wunderlich Securities, Inc. At that time, the firm was only an investment company, as it wasn't until 2001 that it began offering investment advisory services.
-The firm is led by CEO Philip Zanone, who has been in the position since 2018, and president Chuck Hastings.
-B. Riley is owned by Wunderlich Investment Firm, Inc., which is a wholly owned subsidiary of B. Riley Financial, Inc.
+The firm is led by co-CEOs and co-founders Bryant Riley and Tom Kelleher.
+The firm is owned by B. Riley Wealth Management Holdings, Inc., which is a wholly-owned subsidiary of B. Riley Financial, Inc.

 B. Riley Wealth Management Client Types and Minimum Account Sizes

 B. Riley Wealth Management provides financial services to a wide range of clients.
-Most of them are non-high-net-worth individuals, but the firm also works with high-net-worth individuals, retirement plans, charitable organizations and corporations.
+Most of them are non-high-net-worth individuals, but the firm also works with high-net-worth individuals, retirement plans, charitable organizations, government entities, other investment advisors and corporations.
 It also offers services to wrap fee programs, trusts and estates.

 This firm's minimum account sizes vary by program: